Policies

 NTU Library facilities and resources are restricted to NTU Library members only.
 Visitors should approach the Service Desk in the relevant libraries for permission to enter the libraries.
 NTU Library reserves the right to grant entry privileges.

-1. Appropriate behavior
+1. Appropriate Behaviour

 Library users are expected to show consideration to other users at all times and help to maintain an environment conducive for study and learning.
-To accommodate different user learning needs our Library has provided the following zones which allow for different levels of noise:
+To accommodate different user learning needs, our Library has provided the following zones which allow for different levels of noise:

 • Collaboration/Discussion Spaces